LTN-Global/transport-api-docs/portal.endpoints.portal-api-265816.cloud.goog/Guides/Getting Started.md

 }
 ```

 Wrapping scalars in oneofs allows them to be truly optional.
-Their field presence or absence can be unambiguously determined using the
+Their field presence or absence can be unambiguously determined regardless of
-"which one of" method on the oneof, regardless of value.
+value using the "which one of" method on the oneof.
 For scalars that can have an unknown value, we add another field inside its
 oneof, which allows it to be explicitly specified as NULL.
 Iterations over a protobuf's present fields will work as expected: specified
 fields (or their null counterparts) will be in the iteration, while unspecified fields will not be.